• Skip to primary navigation

 The lattice topped ricotta pie about to be baked.

-Place your pie on the oven grate located on the bottom third of a preheated oven, and in less than one hour you have a perfect Easter ricotta pie!
+Place your pie on the oven grate in the bottom third of a preheated oven, and in less than one hour, you will have a perfect Easter ricotta pie!

 Tips

-• Do not over manipulate the pie crust dough; once it comes together, form in a disc and refrigerate.
+• Do not over-manipulate the pie crust dough; form a disc and refrigerate once it comes together.

 An overhead shot of a ricotta pie, dusted with icing sugar and surrounded by lemons and a floral tea towel.